 Mucosal prostaglandin inhibitors, also referred to as antisecretory agents, include aspirin, bismuth subsalicylate, corticosteroids, and octreotide.
 Aspirin may be useful for radiation-induced diarrhea.
 Bismuth subsalicylate is believed to have direct antimicrobial effects on Escherichia coli, hence its prophylactic use in traveler’s diarrhea.
 This agent is contraindicated in patients who should not be taking aspirin, and large doses can produce toxic salicylate levels.
 Corticosteroids reduce edema associated with obstruction and radiation colitis and can reduce hormonal influences of some endocrine tumors.

 Other pharmacologic therapies for the relief of diarrhea may be specific to the underlying mechanism.
 Delayed diarrhea (>24 hours) occurs with irinotecan and can be severe in 25% of patients.
 In a small study of seven patients, six patients obtained relief with oral neomycin, 1,000 mg 3 times daily.
 This relief occurred without reduction in the active metabolite of irinotecan, SN-38; thus, the poorly metabolized antibiotic did not alter efficacy of the chemotherapeutic agent.[Level of evidence: II] In another small study of 37 patients with non-small cell lung cancer receiving irinotecan, investigators alkalized the feces through oral administration of sodium bicarbonate, basic water, and ursodeoxycholic acid, while speeding transit time of the drug metabolites (thought to reduce damage to the intestinal lumen by reducing stasis of the drug) through the use of magnesium oxide.
-The incidence of delayed diarrhea was significantly reduced in this group when compared to 32 patients receiving the same chemotherapeutic regimen without oral alkalization and controlled defecation.[Level of evidence: III]
+The incidence of delayed diarrhea was significantly reduced in this group when compared with 32 patients receiving the same chemotherapeutic regimen without oral alkalization and controlled defecation.[Level of evidence: III]

-In addition to antidiarrheal agents and immunosuppressive medications, a specialized five-phase dietary regimen should be instituted to effectively manage the diarrhea associated with GVHD.
+In addition to antidiarrheal agents and immunosuppressive medications, a specialized five-phase dietary regimen may be instituted to effectively manage the diarrhea associated with GVHD.
 Phase 1 consists of total bowel rest until the diarrhea is reduced.
 Nitrogen losses associated with diarrhea can be severe and are compounded by the high-dose corticosteroids used to treat GVHD.
 Phase 2 reintroduces oral feedings consisting of beverages that are isotonic, low-residue, and lactose-free to compensate for the loss of intestinal enzymes secondary to alterations in the intestinal villi and mucosa.
 If these beverages are well tolerated, phase 3 may reintroduce solids containing minimal lactose, low fiber, low fat, low total acidity, and no gastric irritants.
 In phase 4, dietary restrictions are progressively reduced as foods are gradually reintroduced and tolerance is established.
 Phase 5 includes the resumption of the patient’s regular diet; however, most patients usually remain lactose intolerant.Probiotics

 Probiotics are nutritional supplements that contain a defined amount of viable microorganisms and, upon administration, confer a benefit to the patient.
 The use of probiotic functional foods (beneficial live microorganisms) to modify gut microflora has been suggested in clinical conditions associated with diarrhea, gut-barrier dysfunction, and inflammatory response.
 There are a vast number of different strains of probiotics; however, much of the clinical research has investigated the species belonging to the family of Lactobacillus and Bifidobacterium.
 Probiotics have been promoted for the following:[41-46]